umbraco/Umbraco-CMS/.github/CONTRIBUTING.md

 4. **Build**

-    Build your fork of Umbraco locally as described in the build documentation: you can [build with any IDE that support dotnet or the command line](BUILD.md).
+    Build your fork of Umbraco locally as described in the build documentation, you can [build with any IDE that support dotnet or the command line](BUILD.md).

 5. **Branch**

-    Create a new branch now and name it after the issue you're fixing, we usually follow the format: `temp-12345`.
+    Create a new branch now and name it after the issue you're fixing, we usually follow the format: `temp/12345`.
 This means it's a temporary branch for the particular issue you're working on, in this case issue number `12345`.
 Don't commit to `contrib`, create a new branch first.

 6. **Change**

     Make your changes, experiment, have fun, explore and learn, and don't be afraid.
-We welcome all contributions and will [happily give feedback][questions].
+We welcome all contributions and will [happily give feedback](contributing-first-issue.md#questions).

 7. **Commit and push**